mautic/user-documentation/docs/contacts/manage_contacts.rst

 .. vale on

-JS tracking method was implemented in Mautic 1.4 and recommended as the primary way of website tracking.
+The JavaScript tracking method was implemented in Mautic 1.4 and is recommended as the primary way of website tracking.
+To implement it, tracking method was implemented in Mautic 1.4 and recommended as the primary way of website tracking.
 To implement it,

 1. Go to Mautic > *Settings* (click the cogwheel at the top right) > *Configuration* > *Tracking Settings* to find the JS tracking code build for the Mautic instance

 2. Insert the code before the ending ``<body/>`` tag of the website you want to track

 Or, copy the code below and change the URL to your Mautic instance.

 Mautic sets cookies with a lifetime of 1 year.
 Returning visitors are identified exclusively by the cookie.
 If no cookie exists yet, Mautic creates a new Contact and sets the cookie.

-Make sure your website URL is entered in the CORS settings.
+Make sure your website URL is entered in the :doc:`CORS settings</configuration/settings>`.

 Note that if a browser is set to not accept cookies, this may result in each hit creating a new visitor.